Jazz harmony and ear training 1A

 - Developing rhythmic and melodic awareness

-- Studying bass line movement and simple voice-leading
+- Studying bass line movement and voice-leading

 - Choosing scale options (modes of major scale, pentatonics and harmonic minor)